 6 Plant each seedling, holding it up so the roots hand down into the hole.
 Push the soil gently down to avoid air pockets.

-8 If it is a sunny day, give the seedlings some shade with a shade blanket.
+8 If it is sunny, shade the seedlings with a shade blanket to avoid direct sunlight for a few days.

 Happy planting!